MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Add a loop

 Windows recorder (V1) supports arrays.
-Use an array, to add a loop to perform repetitive steps in a UI flow.
+Use an array, to add a loop to perform repetitive steps in a Windows recorder (V1) flow.
 You can pass in different types of arrays from a cloud flow to your UI flow, including complex arrays from a SharePoint list, for example.

 >[!NOTE]
->You must edit an existing UI flow to add a loop.
+>You must edit an existing Windows recorder (V1) flow to add a loop.

 Here are the steps to create a loop in a UI flow:

-1. Edit the UI flow to which you want to add the loop.
+1. Edit the Windows recorder (V1) flow to which you want to add the loop.

    ![Select the edit button for the UI flow](../media/edit-desktop/edit-desktop-flow-loop.png "Select the edit button for the UI flow")